zplug/zplug/README.md

     hook-build:"chmod 755 *.sh", \
     use:"*.sh"

+# Group dependencies
-# Group dependencies.
-Load emoji-cli if jq is installed in this example
+# Load "emoji-cli" if "jq" is installed in this example
 zplug "stedolan/jq", \
     from:gh-r, \
     as:command, \